wtmaxim/test.front.junior/README.md

 This exercise uses a standard angular 7 stack, which is the stack used at Lucca today.
 If you're not familiar with the framework there are a lot of tutorials available on the web.
 Here is a [link](https://angular.io/tutorial) to the tutorail provided by the angular team.
 For this exercise you dont need to master aspects about _routing_ or _http_.

 This exercise also use _lucca-front_ as a css framework. lucca-front is our in-house open source framework for building angular applications.
-You can find documentation of the features at this [url](https://luccasa.github.io/design-system#/) and the source code is available [here](https://github.com/LuccaSA/lucca-front)
+You can find documentation of the features at this [url](https://luccasa.github.io/design-system#/) and the source code is available [here](https://github.com/LuccaSA/lucca-front).

-This exercise also uses [firebase](https://firebase.google.com/) for its server side db.
-The db is in read only mode, no need for authentication.

-> You'll remark it doesn't use it at its full potential, and there are some strange syntaxes going on.
-> That's because at Lucca we dont use firebase ; we use REST APIs.
-As a result i tried to mimic the comportment of a REST API via firebase.
-> That's why you'll see the `take(1)` used, breaking the binding between firebase and our app, because i want to mimic a `http.get` and i don't really care about the fact that a change in the db could appear instantanously in the app.
-> The use of firebase is just temproary, newer version will use a REST server.
+For our backend we use a light nodejs RESTful api server.
+It's full documentation and source code is available [here](https://github.com/LuccaSA/tourism.server).
+A live version is available under http://tourism.lucienbertin.com.
+You can clone the repo and work with a local version of the server or choose to use the one available online.
+All instructions on how to build/deploy the server locally is available on its repository, to route api calls to your local server, see the file [environment.ts](https://github.com/LuccaSA/test.front.junior/blob/master/src/environments/environment.ts#L8).

+Some quick rules on how to query it
+- there are 2 main apis: [/api/destinations](http://tourism.lucienbertin.com/api/destinations) and [/api/activities](http://tourism.lucienbertin.com/api/activities)
+- [/api/destinations](http://tourism.lucienbertin.com/api/destinations) will give you a collection of destinations, [/api/destination/:id](http://tourism.lucienbertin.com/api/destination/1) will give you the destination with id = `:id`. idem for /api/activities and /api/activity/:id
+- you can filter the results you want by adding parameters to the url, the synthax is
+	- propertyName=value1,value2,value3... - will give you only the items where propertyName equals one of the values
+	- ex: [/api/destinations?rating=3,4](http://tourism.lucienbertin.com/api/destinations?rating=3,4) gives you the destinations rated 3 or 4 stars
+	- propertyName$like=value1,value2,value3... - will give you the items where propertyName contains one of the values
+	- ex: [/api/destinations?name$like=b,c,d](http://tourism.lucienbertin.com/api/destinations?name$like=b,c,d) gives you the destinations with the letter b, c or d in it
+- you can add a sort order or paging, the synthax is
+	- paging=offset,count
+	- orderBy=propertyName,sortOrder - sortOrder is optional and degfault to ascending, use `desc` for a descending order
+	- ex: [/api/destinations?orderBy=rating&paging=5,5](http://tourism.lucienbertin.com/api/destinations?orderBy=ratings&paging=5,5) gives you the destinations 6 to 10, ordered by descending rating

 ## Q&A